maykar/plex_assistant/README.md

 ## IFTTT Setup

 If you haven't set up IFTTT with HA yet, go to the integrations page in the configuration screen and find IFTTT.
-Click on configure.
-Follow the instructions on the screen to configure IFTTT.
+Click on configure, then follow the instructions on the screen.

 This will provide you with a webhook URL to use in your IFTTT applet.
 Make sure to copy this or save it.